Seven Pre-Employment Skills for Children with Complex Needs

 Keep Cheering Them On!

-Don’t get discouraged if reaching that first hire takes a little (or a lot) of time.
+Don’t get discouraged if reaching that first hire takes a little time.
 The first job will come if they work towards it and have you and their educational team behind them.
-Until then, every interaction and attempt are incredible learning opportunities and provide your child or teen with more crucial repetition and practice.
+Until then, every interaction and attempt is an incredible learning opportunity and provides your child or teen with more crucial repetition and practice.

 Remember, this pre-employment phase involves figuring out and supporting your future worker’s self-determination and employment goals.
 So, whether they’ve landed their first official position or are still searching for a satisfying line of work, stay positive, take advantage of teachable moments, get help when and where you need it, and most importantly…keep cheering them on!